-The app also comes with sleep limits, where you can only record the sleep data of up to 17 hours a day.
+The app also comes with sleep limits, where you can only record the sleep data for up to 17 hours a day.

-Apple Health sleeping tool is challenging to use, and it does not support the notification.
+Apple Health sleeping tool is challenging to use, and it does not support notification.
 Moreover, anyone can record 20 or 22 hours of sleep, which is not ideal.

 Samsung Health has a together feature to connect your app with your friends and participate in events.
 This allows you to push yourself and challenge your friends.

-Apple Health does not have any similar feature, but it shows articles and apps as you browse.
+Apple Health has no similar feature, but it shows articles and apps as you browse.
 For example, in the steps section, you find more information and apps that offer to track steps.

 The same can be found in other activities sections, I don’t know if it’s a paid partnership, but those apps may be beneficial, considering Apple Health does not track workouts.

-So, what third party apps and devices both support?
-Samsung Health does not support the Apple Watch, but you can sync data between the Apple health on Apple Watch and Samsung Health on your iPhone.
+So, what do third-party apps and devices both support?
+Samsung Health does not support the Apple Watch, but you can sync data between Apple Health on Apple Watch and Samsung Health on your iPhone.

 Samsung Health also supports many devices and apps.
 The accessories tab in Samsung Health shows all the supported devices.

 In Apple Health, as you browse, you see featured apps.
-These apps are offer support for Apple health.
+These apps offer support for Apple Health.
 Apple Health supports third-party devices as well.

 In this section of Samsung Health vs. Apple Health, we see some minor features that might make a difference.

-- Flight of stairs: Both show the total floors your have climbed.
+- Flight of stairs: Both show the total floors you have climbed.

 - Achievements: The app keeps a round of your most steps, floors, most active time, etc.